Mikzarjr/FaceSegmentation/README.md

 # **FaceSegmentation**

-Combination of CLIP-DINO-SAM models - for raw dataset labelling and YOLO - for fast and precise segmentation
+Combination of `CLIP-DINO-SAM` models - for raw dataset labelling and YOLO - for fast and precise segmentation

+📄 Paper with detailed explanation of how the combination of `CLIP-DINO-SAM` models works: <link>

+#
 # 💿 Installation
 ### Clone repo
 ```bash